NidaulZafar/curriculum/student-manual.md

 Through our years of experience guiding non-programmers into the world of coding we have gathered some common roadblocks/issues/misconceptions that we would like to inform you about so you don't run into the same thing:

 ## 2.1.
 Reading error messages <a name="error"></a>
-When programming you will deal with a lot of errors and being able to find how to solve them is the core of what a programmer do.
+When programming you will deal with a lot of errors and being able to find how to solve them is the core of what programmers do.
 As a beginner these error messages can seem daunting and we often see our students ignoring the information that would help them solve the problem.
-However, have a lot of information in them that can help you solve the actual error.
+However, they have a lot of information in them that can help you solve the actual error.
 Let's look at the following error message from some JavaScript code:

 ```
 TypeError: res.status is not a function